 Estimated reading time: 4 minutes

 This week we’re talking about worm farms.
-Unlike pests like fruit fly, worms are one of the more useful critters in your garden.
-They have a huge capacity to turn “waste” food into a rich source of nutrients for your fruit trees.
+Unlike pests such as fruit fly, worms are one of the more useful critters in your garden.

-It’s the single best thing you can do at home to provide high-quality, free fertiliser for your fruit trees.
+In fact, it’s not too much of a stretch to say a worm farm is the single best thing you can do at home to provide high-quality, free fertiliser for your fruit trees.

 You may not appreciate just how awesome these tiny creatures are.
 They are truly incredible waste-munching machines.